jchinnam/anki/setup.md

 - new note type(s), THEME-NOTETYPE are created automatically
 - cloned `prettify-minimal-basic_reverse` to create my card templates (one with a reverse and one with an optional reverse)

+## theme & colors
+going for a clean minimalist look
+- using [minimal theme add-on](/setup.md#minimal-themehttpsankiwebnetsharedinfo867316254) for dashboard buttons and clean UI
+- [migaku add-on](/setup.md#migaku-anki-add-onhttpsankiwebnetsharedinfo1846879528) simplifies buttons down to only `again` and `good`
+- using hex codes `#deb7c1` for again & `#d0eab7` for good across multiple add-ons

 ## add-ons

 ### [Review Heatmap](https://ankiweb.net/shared/info/1771074083)